seclab-ucr/ShadowBlock/README.md

 We provide both the binaries (**download them from GitHub's [`release` tab](https://github.com/seclab-ucr/ShadowBlock/releases)**) and source code (as Chromium patches) to allow for reproducibility and future extensions from research commiunity.

 ## Run
-Binaries are located in the release folder.
-Please follow the steps below to run it.
+Binaries are located in the [`release`] folder.
+Please follow the steps below to run them.

-1. (**Linux**) Unzip the folder `ShadowBlock-Linux` from `ShadowBlock-Linux.tar.gz` | (**Mac OS X**) Unzip the folder `ShadowBlock-OSX` from `ShadowBlock-OSX.zip`;
+1. Depending on the OS you use, unzip the folder `ShadowBlock-Linux` from `ShadowBlock-Linux.tar.gz`, or unzip the folder `ShadowBlock-OSX` from `ShadowBlock-OSX.zip`;
-2. (**Linux**) Open another terminal and start Chromium with a fresh user profile by `ShadowBlock-Linux/chrome --no-sandbox --user-data-dir=/PATH/TO/NEW/PROFILE`.
-Note you need to wait for several (~5) minutes for Chromium to automatically download the EasyList that will be used by ShadowBlock | (**Mac OS X**) Open another terminal and start Chromium with a fresh user profile by `ShadowBlock-OSX/Chromium.app/Contents/MacOS/Chromium --no-sandbox --user-data-dir=/PATH/TO/NEW/PROFILE`.
-Note you need to wait for several (~5) minutes for Chromium to automatically download the EasyList that will be used by ShadowBlock;
+2. Run bash script `run_shadowblock.sh` in `ShadowBlock-Linux`/`ShadowBlock-OSX` folder to start the browser.
+Use command `bash run_shadowblock.sh` if you want to create a new user profile in the same directory, or `bash run_shadowblock.sh --use-default-profile` if you want to use the default Chromium user profile.
+Note that for the first run, you need to wait for several (~5) minutes for Chromium to automatically download the EasyList used by ShadowBlock;
-3. Once the `Indexed Rules` folder is generated under the `Subreousrce Filter` folder in user profile (i.e. `/PATH/TO/NEW/PROFILE` in Step 3), the compatible EasyList file is already in place and you are ready to browse.
-Be advised that (i) the downloaded filter list is a truncated version, with the least-frequently-used rules filtered out to speed up the page loads.
-If you prefer a complete list, refer to this [tutorial](https://cs.chromium.org/chromium/src/components/subresource_filter/FILTER_LIST_GENERATION.md); and (ii) this generation process only needs to be performed once as the downloaded ruleset persists in the profile;
 4. Restart Chromium and browse normally.

 ## Build from scratch